 Waiting until later in life to have a baby is a growing trend in the United States.
 According to the Centers for Disease Control and Prevention (CDC), birth rates for women ages 35-44 have been increasing regularly since 1985.
 So if you’ve been waiting to have a baby, know that you aren’t the only one.

 You may have heard that having a baby after age 35 is “risky.”
 And the terms that get used for this topic, like “advanced maternal age” and “geriatric pregnancy,” aren’t reassuring either.
 However, pregnancy has risks regardless of your age.
-And while some risks do increase with pregnancy after 35, many of those risks are small.
-In fact, many people of advanced maternal age have healthy pregnancies.
+And while some risks do increase with pregnancy after 35, many of those risks are small – and most people go on to have healthy pregnancies.

-But we know you have questions.
-So, it can be helpful to understand how age may impact your fertility, pregnancy and labor, as well as what you can do to have a healthy pregnancy after 35.
+But we know you likely have many questions.
+It can be helpful to understand how age may impact your fertility, pregnancy and labor, as well as what you can do to have a healthy pregnancy after 35.

 How does age affect fertility?

 Women are born with a fixed number of eggs, which naturally decrease in quality and quantity with age.
-Men’s sperm also tends to see an age-related decrease in quality, though it’s usually more gradual.
+At the start of life, you had somewhere between 1 to 2 million eggs.
+By 37 years old, the number of eggs a woman has decreases to approximately 25,000.
+And while men don’t have to worry about the quantity of their sperm, men’s sperm also tends to see an age-related decrease in quality – though it’s usually more gradual.

-This means that age can make it harder to get pregnant (even when you know your fertile window), and it increases the risks of a baby having a chromosomal condition.
+This means that age can make it harder to get pregnant (even when you know your fertile window), and it increases the risk of having a baby with a chromosomal condition.

 As women age, their risk of developing conditions like endometriosis, which can affect fertility, also increases.
 This is one of the reasons why it’s important to have a preconception appointment – your doctor or midwife will address these kinds of conditions as they help you prepare for pregnancy.

-It’s also important to note that fertility problems can happen at any age, and for a variety of reasons.
-If you’re noticing signs of infertility in yourself or your partner, they aren’t necessarily being caused by your age.
+It’s also important to note that fertility problems can happen at any age and for a variety of reasons.
+If you’re noticing signs of infertility in yourself or your partner, your age isn’t necessarily causing them.

 How does age affect pregnancy?